-The principal activity of BOS (Shared Appreciation Mortgages) NO 1 PLC (the "Company") is to finance mortgage lending.
-In 1997 the Company issued £27 2m fixed rate notes (the "Notes") The interest payable on the Notes is set at 4.2% per annum until 2027.
-Thereafter, the interest rate applicable to the Notes will be 5.2% per annum until 2072 when the Notes become due.
+The principal activity of the Company is to finance mortgage lending.
+In 1997 the Company issued £27 2m fixed rate notes (the "Notes").
+The interest payable on the Notes is set at 4.20% per annum until August 2027.
+Thereafter, the interest rate applicable to the Notes will be 5.20% per annum until 2072 when the Notes become due.
 The Notes are secured on the mortgage portfolio.
 The capital appreciation arising on the sale of a mortgage holder's property is shared between the mortgage holder and the Company as set out in the original loan agreement.
-The Company pays its entire share of the appreciation to the Note holders.
+The Company pays its entire share of the appreciation to Note holders.